SooJongKim2/securityhub-controls-export/README.md

 ## Project Description

-This project is a tool that comprehensively collects security control information from AWS Security Hub and exports it to an Excel file.
-While AWS Security Hub provides various security standards and controls, not all necessary information is available through a single API.
-This tool utilizes multiple AWS APIs and crawls AWS documentation to gather comprehensive information about controls.
+This project is a script that comprehensively collects and exports AWS Security Hub's Security Controls information to an Excel file.

+To effectively utilize AWS Security Hub Security Controls, it is crucial to select appropriate Security Controls, and this requires a process of collecting and analyzing detailed information about each Security Control.

+Unfortunately, AWS provides Security Hub Security Controls information dispersed across multiple APIs.
+Particularly, important data such as **Config Rule mapping information** and **remediation description** can only be found in AWS Docs.

+This tool collects comprehensive information about security controls through various AWS API calls and AWS Docs crawling, and integrates them into a single Excel file.

 ## Data Collection Methods